 The woodblock also shows a cherry blossom tree.
 I did see two cherry blossom trees in the entrance area.
 However, they don’t bloom at the same time.
 There were a couple of blooms left on each, but they appear to be of the variety that bloom end of March early April.
 We visited April 22nd 2020.
 I did, however, see azalea and they were starting to bloom.

 If you are interested in the rare and beautiful Yamabuki rose, it is one of few places you can see a large display of the flower near Tokyo.
-Maybe in all of Japan.
 Also, if you are a fan of Ota Dokan, this place maybe of interest.
 Furthermore, if you are in the area during bloom season it is worth a stop.
 Ogose town has some nice hiking courses which incorporate a stop here.
 However, I will say, that it is not the most exciting place.
 You would only need about 30 minutes here.
 And outside of the bloom period, it really isn’t worth visiting unless you are geocaching!

 In the area

 - Glamping, BBQ, Baths, Play at Opark (You Park) | OGOSE

 - Azalea at Godaison Tsutsuji Park | OGOSE – maybe in bloom at the same time as the Yamabuki flower